First Year

 This course is designed to give candidates a clinical view of Lacanian theory as it is put into practice with people with perversions and addictions.
 This course will try to cover a wide ground in little time.
 It will offer the candidates selected readings of the original Lacan, a presentation of the concepts by a contemporary author, and clinical examples that illustrate the theory.
 People with addictions of many types have been noted to have increased in the last thirty year…

-410 Psychoanalytic Process: Initiating, Deepening the Analytic Process, Termination
+410 Psychoanalytic Process: Initiating, Deepening the Analytic Process and Termination

 This course focuses on initiating, deepening and the termination of the psychoanalytic process.
 It builds upon earlier courses in assessment for analyzability and consultation with a Supervisor on suitability of a control case…